ccustodio99/iLCCD/docs/user.md

   - Role or department modifications
 - Logs are stored in `storage/logs` and feed into the **Audit & KPI dashboard**.

+### 6. Profile Management
+- Each user can update their own **name**, **email**, and password from the *My Profile* page.
+- Password changes require confirmation and log an audit entry.
+- Access via the Profile link in the top navigation when logged in.

 ---

 ## 🖼️ User Interface Design Notes